aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 1. On the **Review** page, review and confirm the template settings.
 Under **Capabilities** at the very bottom, select the two check boxes to acknowledge that the template will create IAM resources and that it might require the capability to auto-expand macros.

 1. Choose **Create stack** to deploy the stack.
-Either deployment option takes about 30 minutes to complete.
+Either deployment option takes approximately 40 minutes to complete.

 1. Monitor the status of the stack.
 When the status is **CREATE\_COMPLETE**, the cluster is ready.